songmin0/ambrosia/README.md

 ## Milestone 2
 ### Summary - Milestone 2:

-Our work is consistent with our development plan for this milestone.
+Our work is consistent with our development plan, and we are using one grace day for this milestone.

 #### Gameplay:
 - Created SkillSystem supporting a wide variety of skills such as projectile attacks, melee attacks, buffs, and debuffs using the template pattern